nvi-inc/fs-vgos/fs-vgos.md

     ```

     as shown in step #1 above.

-    which will show the Gb/s by interface in the FS log.
-For example, a
-    rate of 2 Gb/s should should look like

-        #popen#mk6in/eth2 2.078 eth3 2.079 eth4 2.079 eth5 2.079 Gb/s

     If all interfaces are receiving data at the correct rate, it may
     be that the VDIF epochs of all the RDBEs don't agree.
 See [Verify